Dr Susanna Kent

 Jane graduated from the Newcastle upon Tyne University medical school in 1995 and embarked upon General Practice training which she completed in in 2000 whilst living in Bristol, UK.
 Since then she has enjoyed working as a GP at many different practices, gaining a wide experience across the board.
 She achieved her membership of the British Royal college of GP's in 2001, and later Fellowship of the New Zealand College of General Practice in 2013.
 She also gained her diploma in Family Planning and a diploma with the Royal College of Obstetrics and Gynaecology.

 Over the years, Jane developed an interest in nutrition and integrated medicine, as she searched for an answer to a family member's eczema and allergy issues.
-This led her to complete training with the Australasian College of Nutritional and Environmental medicine.
+This led her to complete training with the Australasian College of Nutritional and Environmental medicine and the Institute of Functional Medicine.
 These skills have felt like the missing part of the jigsaw puzzle, and she now offers a more integrated approach to medicine, dovetailing traditional General Practice with nutrition and environmental medicine.
 She is also a Fitgenes Practitioner-please contact her at to arrange an appointment.

 Jane believes in empowering people to take control of their health and focus on not just disease management but also on staying well in the modern world.
 She is passionate about spreading the word on healthy living and enjoys blogging regularly about health and wellness on her website: z